FOG LIGHTS & DRIVING IN FOG

-How to use your fog lights and drive safely in fog
+When to use your fog lights and how to drive safely in fog

-Find out how to drive in fog, including our tips on how to stay safe and how to use your fog lights.
+On this page, you can find out how to drive in fog, including our expert tips on how to stay safe and when to use your fog lights.

 In this article